furusystems/Delta/README.md

 Primary purpose is simply to have better control of timing issues.
 Secondary goals are syntactic: Provide a nice quick way to control and synchronize animations of float properties.

+Inspired, of course, by the standards, TweenLite and Actuate.
+Tween functions adapted from Actuate's adaptions of [The Classics](http://www.robertpenner.com/easing/).

+Key API difference from Actuate is Delta defines "a tween" as a linked list of Tween actions, which is consumed action by action until the full list is empty.
+This means tweens are inherently sequenced, allowing the rapid creaton of sequences of tweens.
+It also allows for some synchronization, such as one tween sequence waiting for a trigger ID before proceeding, which can be dispatched either from another tween sequence, or from Delta itself.

+Ease functions are simplified to the signature Float->Float->Float->Float...

+	Delta.tween(myObject).ease( function(startValue:Float, deltaValue:Float, t:Float):Float

+...where startValue is the initial value, deltaValue is the difference between the start value and the target value, and t is a scalar between 0 and 1.

     package ;

     import flash.display.Sprite;